sorbet/sorbet.run/docs/talks/RubyConf2021/index.md

 You're going to choose the faster API over the slower API if they're otherwise equal.

 :::

+##

+- Why does Stripe care about performance?

+- **Why build a compiler for Ruby?**

+- How does it work?

+- How are we adopting it?

+## 💎 Stripe uses **Ruby** extensively

+- Powers our most important services (Stripe API)

+- Hundreds of engineers use Ruby daily

+- Millions of lines of code (monorepo)

+- Massive type coverage with Sorbet

 ## Visualizing API Latency